Types of courses

 Lectures teach individual components of a subject and its methods.

 Building on the theoretical foundations students learn and apply specific skills.

 Building on theoretical foundations and practical skills, students individually elaborate specific questions.

-Mandatory practical seminar (MPS)
+Mandatory practical seminar (PP)

 Based on their theoretical and practical foundations, students independently elaborate specific research topics relating to their professional internship.